NEONScience/NEON-Data-Skills/_posts/2014-11-05-About-Hierarchical-Data-Format-HDF5.md

 <h3>Goals / Objectives</h3>
 After completing this activity, you will:
 <ol>
-<li>Have a better understanding of what HDF5, Hierarchical Data Format is</li>
+<li>Understand what the Hierarchical Data Format (HDF5) is.</li>
-<li>Know the key components of the HDF5 data model that make it useful to scientists working with big data.</li>
+<li>Understand the key benefits of the HDF5 format, particularly related to big data. </li>
-<li>Understand both the types of data that can be stored in HDF5 and how it can be stored.</li>
+<li>Understand both the types of data that can be stored in HDF5 and how it can be stored / structured.</li>
 </ol>

 <h3>What You'll Need</h3>